martyr-deepin/deepin-terminal-gtk/README.md

-## Deepin Terminal
+# Deepin Terminal

 This is default terminal emulation application for Linux Deepin.

-Deepin terminal base on python-vte and with much patch for advanced features, such as, search, adjust opacity in real-time etc.
+Deepin terminal base on python-vte and with many patches for advanced features, such as, searching, opacity adjusting in real-time etc.

 ## Depends: